cosmicjs/react-native-twitter-clone/article.md

 There are a couple of things that happen here:
 * We keep the contents of our form fields on state as the users fill out the form.
 * When users submit, we do some simple validation to make sure that they have filled out the fields with valid input.
-* We then make our first call to the Cosmic JS API to make sure that they username they have selected is not already in use.
+* We then make our first call to the Cosmic JS API to make sure that the username they have selected is not already in use.
 * Finally, when all of the fields contain valid input, we submit the form as a new user to the Cosmic JS API with our `addUser` function.

 The `addUser` function is defined in our `users` reducer; it looks like this: